StackZero

 It then uses a for loop to iterate through every possible key value from 1-128.

-For each key, it xor’s the list of file contents with the key, and converts the result into a string.
+For each key, it xor’s the list of file contents with the key and converts the result into a string.

-If the string contains the substring (in hex) passed as third argument, it prints the key and exits the program;
+If the string contains the substring (in hex) passed as the third argument, it prints the key and exits the program;

 otherwise, it prints “Key not found” and exits the program.